 Pickens is a very small city located in the state of South Carolina.
 With a population of 3,173 people and six constituent neighborhoods, Pickens is the 111th largest community in South Carolina.

-Pickens is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pickens is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Pickens who work in office and administrative support (19.05%), food service (9.48%), and management occupations (9.27%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pickens is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pickens is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Pickens who work in office and administrative support (17.75%), sales jobs (10.45%), and management occupations (10.36%).

-Pickens is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Pickens does not have a public transit system used by locals to get to and from work.

-The per capita income in Pickens in 2010 was $19,738, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,952 for a family of four.
-However, Pickens contains both very wealthy and poor people as well.
-Pickens also has one of the higher rates of people living in poverty in the nation, with 31.67% of its population below the federal poverty line.
+The per capita income in Pickens in 2010 was $16,869, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $67,476 for a family of four.

 The most common language spoken in Pickens is English.
-Other important languages spoken here include German and Greek.
+Other important languages spoken here include Greek and Spanish.